-To reduce your speed, turn and hold the lever in the COAST SET position until you reach the lower speed you want, then release the lever.
+To reduce your speed, turn the switch and hold it down in the COAST SET position until you reach the lower speed you want, then release the switch.

 Passing Another Vehicle While Using Cruise Control

 Use the accelerator pedal to increase your speed.
 When you take your foot off the pedal, your vehicle will slow down to the cruise control speed you set earlier.